janderson16/rails_engine/README.md

 PostgreSQL

 In order to run:
--Clone repository
+⋅⋅* Clone repository
+⋅⋅* Move to root folder of project in command line
--Run 'bundle exec' from command line
+⋅⋅* Run 'rake install:all' from command line
--Run 'rake db:create'
--Run 'rake db:migrate'
--Run 'rake db:seed'